Christians Call For Repentance With Hopes of Revival

 “God is outrageously gracious.
 He wants to heal you.
 When you understand how deep God’s love is for you, how powerful it is, you’ll be able to walk with purity the rest of your life.
 You’ll be able to stand against the forces of hell because you’ll know that God loves you with all of his heart, with all of his being.”

-The Conquer Series is a 12-DVD cinematic production that has helped over one million men around the world find freedom from pornography.
+The Conquer Series is a 10-week video-based cinematic production that has helped over one million men around the world find freedom from pornography.
 Each video features solid Bible teaching, powerful testimonies, and action-packed military re-enactments.

 Paul Easton of Sydney, Australia said, “I, like many men, was addicted to porn.
 I was desperate to find healing.
 I feared for my boys’ future and bought Series 1 and 2 to do with one other guy who knew about the course.”